department-of-veterans-affairs/va.gov-team/products/office-administration/vba/sco-migration/research/discussion-guide-prototype-testing.md

 *DEMOGRAPHICS*

 Be sure we have this info…
--	How long have they been SCO?
 -	How many GI Bill students are at their school?
--	Possibly: How many people supporting military-connected students at their school?
+-	How many people at your school supporting military-connected students?
+-	How long have you been a School Certifying Offcial?

 *GENERAL WARM UPS*

 1. Have you visited the School Administrators pages in the Education & Training section of benefits.va.gov before?
-2. How often do you visit these pages?
+2. Approximately how often do you visit these pages?
-3. What type of info are you looking for when you go there?
+3. What type of info are you typically looking for when you go there?
 4. Is there any content you wish were available on the site?

 Okay, let's go ahead and walk through a few scenarios.